-MED\ 115 MEDICAL CODING
+MED 115 MEDICAL CODING

 This course will present the theory and practice of fundamental medical billing, collections and insurance processing procedures.
 The roles of third-party billing and guidelines in health care business practice will be stressed.
 This is a hands-on coding and billing course requiring basic computer skills.
-Prerequisites: MED\ 113 with a grade of "C" or better or with concurrency and MED\ 125 with a grade of "C" or better and CSA\ 105 with a grade of "C" or better.
+Prerequisites: MED 113 with a grade of "C" or better or with concurrency and MED 125 with a grade of "C" or better and CSA 105 with a grade of "C" or better and MED 111 with a grade of "C" or better.

-MED\ 125 MEDICAL TERMINOLOGY
+MED 125 MEDICAL TERMINOLOGY